shkuei773/EasyT/C#/ComputerScheduling/ComputerScheduling.md

 Function
 ---
-1. Computer turn off Timer
+1. Computer turn off Timer.
-2. When computer turn off and turn
+2. Save time when you turn off and turn on your computer.
-3. How much used computer check
+3. Check how much you use the computer.